play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 docker-compose exec redis redis-cli monitor
 ```

+To leave the interactive shell and continue with the rest of the tutorial, use SIGINT (Ctrl-C) to stop the `monitor` stream running via `redis-cli`.

 Now that we are not mounting the `/www` folder inside the container, local changes should not reflect in the running service:

 ```.term1